How To Thaw A Frozen Bathtub Drain?

 Next, you will need to turn off the water supply to the bathtub to prevent flooding.
 If you are using a hairdryer or a space heater to thaw the drain, make sure that the area is well-ventilated and that there are no flammable materials nearby.
 When using hot water to thaw the drain, do not use boiling water as this can damage the pipes.
 Instead, use hot but not boiling water and pour it slowly down the drain.
 By taking these steps before attempting to thaw the drain, you can ensure that the process goes smoothly and that there are no safety hazards.

-You may also like: Best Foldable Bathtubs for Easy Storage and Convenience
+You may also like: Best Tool for Cleaning Bathtubs: Our Top Picks

 Ways to loosen the frozen clog using hot water